Reading Coastal Sand Dune Geology 1:4,800-scale Maps

 How accurate are the boundaries?

-Boundaries on the Coastal Sand Dune Geology Maps were based on existing conditions at the time highly accurate georeferenced air photos were taken (2001-2003) and high-resolution topography from Light Detection and Ranging (LiDAR) was acquired by the NOAA Coastal Services Center (2004).
+Boundaries on the Coastal Sand Dune Geology Maps were based on existing conditions at the time highly accurate georeferenced air 2018 photos were taken and high-resolution topography from lidar (light detection and ranging), as available.

-Fieldwork was completed to confirm revisions from the boundaries shown on the now superseded 2001 Beach and Dune Geology Photos.
+As possible, fieldwork was completed to confirm revisions of coastal sand dune boundaries.
 Over 25 years of MGS mapping and internal and external peer-review is represented in the boundaries.
 The geologic boundaries are estimated to have an accuracy of +/- 10 feet.
 The boundary of the Erosion Hazard Area is also estimated to have an accuracy of +/- 10 feet.

-Additional information on the accuracy of digital sources used can be found in the metadata at the Maine Geolibrary Geoportal for the 2001 photography with ½-foot pixel resolution and 2003 photography with 1-foot pixel resolution.
-The 2004 LiDAR was commissioned by MGS specifically for dune mapping and the topographic metadata is available through the NOAA Coastal Services Center.
+Additional information on the accuracy of digital sources used can be found in the metadata at the Maine Office of GIS for the 2001 photography with ½-foot pixel resolution and 2003 photography with 1-foot pixel resolution.
+The 2004 lidar was commissioned by MGS specifically for dune mapping and the topographic metadata is available through the NOAA Coastal Services Center.

 Can the location of the boundaries change over time?